A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Introduction

 The accurate and efficient prediction of fracture in multifunctional dielectric nanocomposites is essential for their reliable design and deployment in next-generation technologies, particularly for real-time structural health monitoring.
 While coupled electromechanical phase-field models possess the requisite physical fidelity to capture the complex failure behavior of these materials, their prohibitive computational expense renders them impractical for the very applications they are meant to enable.
 This creates a critical disconnect between modeling capability and practical utility.
 To bridge this gap, this study proposes and validates a novel hybrid computational framework that synergistically combines high-fidelity, fully coupled electromechanical phase-field fracture modeling with deep learning-based surrogate modeling.
 By training a deep neural network on data generated from the physics-based PF method, the framework aims to achieve the predictive accuracy of the high-fidelity model at a computational speed amenable to large-scale analysis and design.
 The primary objectives and specific contributions of this paper are fourfold: (i) to develop and implement a thermodynamically consistent electromechanical phase-field fracture model for dielectric nanocomposites, capable of capturing the coupled degradation of mechanical stiffness and dielectric permittivity under electromechanical loading, (ii) to utilize this high-fidelity simulation framework to generate a comprehensive, high-resolution dataset of simulation results.
-This data set, which encompasses the evolution of phase-field and electric potential variables, serves as the ground-truth data for training the deep learning surrogate model, (iii) to design and train a deep convolutional neural network (CNN) based on ResNet-U-Net architectures to learn the evolution of the coupled physical fields, and (iv) to conduct a rigorous evaluation of the surrogate model’s performance, assessing its predictive accuracy on unseen scenarios and generalization capability.
+This data set, which encompasses the evolution of phase-field and electric potential variables, serves as the ground-truth data for training the deep learning surrogate model, (iii) to design and train a deep CNN surrogate based on ResNet-U-Net architectures that learns to map initial geometric configurations (random defect patterns) directly to final crack paths.
+This stage leverages two distinct training strategies--one informed by phase-field data and the other by electric potential fields arising from electromechanical coupling--to assess which physical signature better guides the network in learning the underlying fracture mechanics, and (iv) to conduct a rigorous evaluation of the surrogate model’s performance, assessing its predictive accuracy on unseen scenarios and generalization capability.